Tarzan (musical): Original cast recording

-The Broadway cast album, entitled Tarzan: The Broadway Musical - Original Broadway Cast Recording, was released on June 27, 2006, produced by Mark Mancina.
+The Broadway cast album, entitled Tarzan: The Broadway Musical – Original Broadway Cast Recording, was released on June 27, 2006, produced by Mark Mancina.
 Allmusic explains: "Phil Collins, who wrote music and lyrics for the five songs in the 1999 Tarzan movie, wrote an additional nine for the Broadway show".
 Phil Collins sings a bonus track "Everything That I Am" at the end of the album.
 The album includes "all four of the 'old' Tarzan songs (Two Worlds, You'll Be In My Heart, Son Of Man and Strangers Like Me)".
 The album entered the Billboard Cast Album chart at No. 3.

 Allmusic gave the album a rating of 3 out of 5 stars, stating: "Collins seems to understand that theater lyrics, perhaps even more than pop-song lyrics, need to be concise to get dramatic points across quickly and clearly.
 What he doesn't seem to realize is that that doesn't mean they should be little more than a string of platitudes, clichés, and contemporary slang. ...
 It's a shame; his words are as bad as his music is good".
 The review notes that much of the cast perform the songs as Adult Contemporary numbers as opposed to Broadway songs, and concludes by saying that "as a musical work Tarzan represents a lost opportunity to make a good pop musical."
 Genesis.com notes that rather than being a strict Collins album, "it is a concept album with music that has to work within the parameters of a Broadway musical".

 Productions

 Original Broadway Production

-Tarzan opened on Broadway at the Richard Rodgers Theatre on May 10, 2006 making it the only Disney Theatrical production without an out-of-town tryout.
-It closed on July 8, 2007 after 35 previews and 486 performances due to poor ticket sales.
+Tarzan opened on Broadway at the Richard Rodgers Theatre on May 10, 2006, after starting previews on March 24, making it the only Disney Theatrical production without an out-of-town tryout.
+It closed on July 8, 2007, after 35 previews and 486 performances due to poor ticket sales.
 The production was directed by Bob Crowley and was choreographed was by Meryl Tankard.
 The show featured aerial design by Pichón Baldinu, scenic and costume design by Crowley, and lighting design by Natasha Katz.
 The cast starred Josh Strickland as Tarzan, Jennifer Gambatese as Jane Porter, Shuler Hensley as Kerchak, Merle Dandridge as Kala, Chester Gregory II as Terk, Tim Jerome as Professor Porter, and Donnie Keshawarz as Clayton.
 The production received mixed reviews and a Tony Award nomination for Best Lighting Design.

 Dylan Riley Snyder replaced Daniel Manche as first alternate Young Tarzan on September 15, 2006.
 Rob Evan replaced Shuler Hensley as Kerchak on March 28, 2007.
-J. Bradley Bowers was cast as Young Tarzan in March, 2007 to replace Alex Rutherford.
+J. Bradley Bowers was cast as Young Tarzan in March 2007 to replace Alex Rutherford.
 However, it was later announced that the show would close on July 8, 2007, so Bowers, Rutherford, and Snyder alternated in the role of Young Tarzan for the remainder of the show.